ijoonc/Particle-GSG-Image-Processing-Simulator/README.md

-### This repo contains codespaces for the Image Processing Simulator for Krauss Lab Tribology Research Fall 2022 - Spring 2023.
-It also contains Dummy GSG Images for training and testing - 0.1%, 1%, 2%, 3%, 4%, and 5% Hitec dispersant additives were suspended with  GSG in the particle images.
+### Image Processing Simulator for Krauss Lab Tribology Research Fall 2022 - Spring 2023.

+## This repo also contains Dummy GSG Images for training and testing - 0.1%, 1%, 2%, 3%, 4%, and 5% Hitec dispersant additives were suspended with  GSG in the particle images.

 **Particle Image Threshold Simulator**